blackkriger/tally-a-wg/README.md

 Reading the wg/awg counters needs **root**.
 Both ways install tally(a)wg as a systemd service that survives reboots.

-**From a release** — one file, no clone or Go needed.
+**From a release** — no clone or Go needed.
 The binary installs itself: it carries the systemd unit and the config template inside.

 ```sh
 # grab tallyawg_linux_amd64.tar.gz (or _arm64) from the latest release, then: